-Editor's note: The sentence above means that the EASDF gets the FQDN(s) from SMF.
-How the SMF getting the ECS option needs to be clarified.

 Once the UL CL/BP and L-PSA have been inserted, the SMF may decide that the DNS messages for the FQDN are to be handled by local DNS resolver/server from now on.
 This option is further described in clause 6.2.3.2.3.

+the SMF may instruct the EASDF not to report DNS messages to SMF corresponding to some FQDN ranges and/or EAS IP address ranges e.g. once the UL CL/BP and L-PSA have been inserted,.
+After the removal of the L-PSA corresponding to the DNAI, the SMF may instruct the EASDF to restart the repors oft the DNS messages.